Hours of Operation

 That said, due to the pandemic we shall conduct business in a slightly different manner.
 As we MUST be Careful, Guarded, and Safe.
 The well being of our staff, clients, and charges remains our top priority.

-Our new policy shall take effect immediately.
-All dogs attending our services will be delivered to one of our staff members at our Ground Floor Entrance to the building.
-Unfortunately, Owners or Visitors will NOT be permitted entry into the building during the COVID-19 Pandemic.
-When owners are dropping off or picking up their dogs, please call us at 416-425-4454 and a staff member will meet you at our Ground Floor Entrance and either receive or give you back your dog.
+Our current policy requires all dogs attending our services to be delivered to one of our staff members at our Ground Floor Entrance to the building.
+Unfortunately, Owners and/or Visitors will NOT be permitted entry into the building during the Pandemic.
+When owners are dropping off or picking up their dogs, we ask they please call 416-425-4454 and a staff member will meet them at our Ground Floor Entrance.

-We ask everyone to PLEASE understand that we MUST diligently do our part to help stop the progression of this deadly virus.
+We ask everyone to PLEASE be patient and understand that we must do our part in order to help stop the progression of this virus.

 The Original Dog House Team.